Media and Communication (MAC)

 Prerequisite: major status (MAC, JRN, STC, FST) or permission of instructor.

-Experience the production and direction of fictional Television and Film in a variety of forms and genres.
-Emphasis on advanced cinematography and post-production.
+Advanced production and direction of fiction film and television in a variety of forms and genres.
+Students learn advanced cinematography, crew roles, and post-production.

-Prerequisite: MAC 211, major status (MAC, STC, JRN, FST) or permission of instructor.
+Prerequisite: MAC 211 or MJF 209, major status (MAC, STC, JRN, FST, SLM) or permission of instructor.

 MAC 312.
 TV Studio Production.
 (3)